-Cholesky benchmark (OmpSs?-2+CBLAS|LAPACKE)
+Cholesky benchmark (OmpSs?-2+MKL)

-Users must clone/download this example's repository from https://pm.bsc.es/gitlab/ompss-2/examples/cholesky and transfer it to a DEEP working directory.
+Users must clone/download this example's repository from ?https://pm.bsc.es/gitlab/ompss-2/examples/cholesky and transfer it to a DEEP working directory.

-This benchmark shows a Cholesky decomposition with OmpSs?-2 using tasks with priorities.
+This benchmark is a decomposition of a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose.
+This Cholesky decomposition is carried out with OmpSs?-2 using tasks with priorities.